Equiel-1703/ps2-network-manager/README.md

 ## Acknowledgements

-Special to [PS2 Homebrew](https://www.ps2homebrew.org/) for their amazing work on the Open PS2 Loader.
+Special thanks to [PS2 Homebrew](https://www.ps2homebrew.org/) for their amazing work on the Open PS2 Loader.